chrisfrohmaier/LBL2015/README.md

 Some of these objects are repeat observations, others are unique supernovae that happened in the same galaxy.
 Was hoping for a lensed supernova :-(

+#Summary of Work Done at LBL July 2015

+##The B-Cand Table
+###Criteria for object to pass our selection cut

+- Observed between April 1st and Oct 31st
+- Use all possible subtractions  with RB score ≥0.07
+- in SDSS
+- Colour excess ≤0.1
+- no reference after April 1st
+- (will with and withou the x,y cuts)

+####Bcand Negative Subs table

+- Same as above except with negative subtractions and without the RB score.